I. Introduction and Background

 - The communications transmitted by the station have been authorized by the civil defense organization.

-There are additional rules governing the types of communications that are permitted, the frequencies that may be used for RACES communications (a subset of the Amateur Radio frequency allocations), and the types of stations that a RACES station may communicate with.
-3
+There are additional rules governing the types of communications that are permitted, the frequencies that may be used for RACES communications (a subset of the Amateur Radio frequency allocations), and the types of stations that a RACES station may communicate with .

 In a bona fide emergency, an amateur radio operator may engage in any communications within his or her means as needed to ensure the safety of human life and/or protection of property, when normal communication systems are not available.
 Thus, as a practical matter, there is little need to utilize RACES unless and until the President finds it necessary to suspend Amateur Radio communications in wartime.
 This has never occurred since RACES was created in 1952.

 In Montgomery County, the local civil defense organization is the Montgomery County Office of Emergency Management and Homeland Security (OEMHS).
-Montgomery County’s Emergency Operations Plan recognizes MCACS as a resource for emergency communications.
+Montgomery County’s Emergency Operations Plan recognizes both MCACS and ARES as resources for emergency communications.
 In the unlikely event that operation in RACES is needed, OEMHS can be expected to draw from the pool of MCACS members who are Amateur Radio operators to fulfill this need.

 Amateur Radio Clubs.
 There are a number of active Amateur Radio clubs in and around Montgomery County.
 The largest of these clubs operate and maintain repeater systems, conduct Amateur Radio license examinations under FCC auspices, provide public service communications at public events, and in general promote the many aspects of Amateur Radio.
-While these clubs provide direct and indirect support to RACES and ARES—for example, making repeaters available for on-the-air meetings and exercises—RACES and ARES are and should remain distinct entities.
+Other clubs focus on a specific narrow aspect of the Amateur Radio hobby, such as radio contesting, DX (long-distance) communications, or QRP (making contacts using very low-power transmitters).
+While these clubs may provide direct and indirect support to MCACS and ARES—for example, making repeaters available for on-the-air meetings and exercises—MCACS and ARES are and should remain distinct entities.

 IV.
 What’s Past is Prologue